MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-visibility-available-to-promise.md

 Scheduled changes are initially uncommitted and therefore won't affect your "real" on-hand quantities in the system.
 To commit the changes, you must submit an *on-hand change event* (which updates the actual available on-hand quantity) and then *revert* the scheduled change (by submitting an *on-hand change schedule* for a matching negative quantity).

-For example, if you place an order for 10 bikes, which you expect to arrive tomorrow, you could than submit an on-hand change *schedule* with an **Inbound** quantity of *10* dated for tomorrow.
+For example, if you place an order for 10 bikes, which you expect to arrive tomorrow, you could than submit an on-hand change *schedule* with an inbound quantity of *10* dated for tomorrow.
 The next day, when the order arrives, you add the bikes to your physical on-hand inventory and must therefore commit the change to your system to update the actual on-hand quantity.
-To commit the change, submit an *on-hand change event* with an **Inbound** quantity of *10*, and then revert the scheduled change by submitting an *on-hand change schedule* with an **Inbound** quantity of *-10*.
+To commit the change, submit an *on-hand change event* with an inbound quantity of *10*, and then revert the scheduled change by submitting an *on-hand change schedule* with an inbound quantity of *-10*.

 When you query Inventory Visibility for on-hand and ATP quantities, it returns the following information for each day in the schedule period:

 - **Date** – The date for which the result applies.
 - **On-hand quantity** – The actual on-hand quantity for the specified date.
 This calculation made according to the *ATP calculated measure* configured for Inventory Visibility.
-- **Scheduled inbound** – The total sum of all scheduled incoming quantities that haven't become physically available for immediate consumption or shipment as of the specified **Date**.
+- **Scheduled supply** – The total sum of all scheduled inbound quantities that haven't become physically available for immediate consumption or shipment as of the specified **Date**.
-- **Scheduled outbound** – The total sum of all scheduled outbound quantities that haven't been consumed or shipped as of the specified **Date**.
+- **Scheduled demand** – The total sum of all scheduled outbound quantities that haven't been consumed or shipped as of the specified **Date**.
 - **ATP quantity** – The minimum projected on-hand quantity available from the specified **Date** until the end of the schedule period, including all scheduled quantity adjustments.
 This is the maximum quantity that can be promised today for delivery or consumption on that day.

 For example, if today is 2022/02/01 and the schedule period is 7, users can submit scheduled on-hand changes expected to occur from 2022/02/01 to 2022/02/07, and the ATP quantity for (for example) 2022/02/03 is calculated based on the on-hand quantity for that day and the scheduled quantities from 2022/02/03 to 2022/02/07.